nhsengland/data-viz-community-of-practice/docs/dashboard_design/colours.md

 ## Chart colours
 We recommend to stick to no more than five different variables on a graph.
 Otherwise your visualisation will be confusing.
 If you need to plot more than 5 variables, you should consider alternative ways to visualise this information.

-For any reaons, if we have to use more than five colours in a visualisation (to show multiple values on the same graph where no measure is more important than another e.g. plotting A&E attendances at different hospitals over time) please use the colours listed below.
+For any reasons, if we have to use more than five colours in a visualisation (to show multiple values on the same graph where no measure is more important than another e.g. plotting A&E attendances at different hospitals over time) then use the colours listed below.

 Note: This colour palette is not applicable if you are visualising [Regional](#nhs-regions "NHS Region colours") or [Ambulance](#nhs-ambulance "Ambulance colours") data.
 Click the hyperlinks to view their colour set.